jon-jacky/Piety/browser/README.md

 ### HTML Tags ###

 The Piety browser only renders these HTML tags:
-*h1 h2 h3 h4 p li pre a strong em img br noscript* and some *div*.
+*title h1 h2 h3 h4 p li pre a strong em img br noscript* and some *div*.

-We require matching closing tags for every tag that uses them (all but *img* and *br*).
-We tried to code some error recovery, but unmatched tags will usually result in scrambled rendering.

 Here is how each tag is rendered:

-- **title** - The title appears on the first line of the raw *.html* page and on the rendered *.htxt* page.
+- **title** - The title appears near the top of the raw *.html* page and on the rendered *.htxt* page, right below the URL that appears on the top line.

     The first twleve characters of the title are the basename of the web page *.html* and *.htxt* buffers (except some special characters